CANWIA00/promissory-note-tracking-api/readme.md

 </p>

 ## About Project
-Promissory note tracking api is a web api that gives you an opportunity to take a note and track your account or business budget.
-You can find out who have what kind of promissory note and how much have debt, how much is going to pay or how much paid.
+Promissory note tracking API is a web API that provides you an opportunity to take notes, and track your account or business budget.
+You can also discover what kind of promissory note and how much debt you have, how much you need to pay as well as how much is already paid.

 ## Application Properties